AFGHANISTAN

 October 2012 to July 2013

-On xx October 2012 the 20th Engineers arrived at Kandahar Air Field, Afghanistan, under the command of Lt.
+In October 2012 the 20th Engineers arrived at Kandahar Air Field, Afghanistan, under the command of Lt.
 Col. Jason Kelly.
-The battalion was flown from Fort Hood to Kyrgyzstan, then was moved into Afghanistan.
+The battalion was flown from Fort Hood to Kyrgyzstan, then was moved into Afghanistan to participate in Operation Enduring Freedom.

-On xx October 2012 the 20th Engineers, as Task Force Lumberjack, assumed multiple missions throughout southern Afghanistan: route clearance, construction, and training the Afghan Army.
-The 20th Engineers were part of Regional Command South, part of the International Security Assistance Force (ISAF), a component of the North Atlantic Treaty Organization (NATO).
+On 11 October 2012 the 20th Engineers, as Task Force Lumberjack, assumed multiple missions throughout southern Afghanistan: route clearance, construction, and training the Afghan Army.
+The 20th Engineers were the engineer component of Regional Command South, part of the International Security Assistance Force (ISAF), a component of the North Atlantic Treaty Organization (NATO).
+Task Force Lumberjack commanded multiple engineer companies with up to 800 soldiers at multiple bases across the combined joint operation area, primarily in support of the 3rd Infantry Division and 555th Engineer Brigade.

-The task organization of Task Force Lumberjack in Afghanistan changed from time to time.
+The task organization of Task Force Lumberjack in Afghanistan was dynamic as engineer companies (both active duty and reserve component) were deployed into the country, then later redeployed back to the United States.
 The 510th Engineer Company and 584th Engineer Company, normally assigned to the 20th Engineers at Fort Hood, deployed separately from the battalion headquarters and were never part of Task Force Lumberjack in Afghanistan.
-Three company-sized elements were originally attached to Task Force Lumberjack in Afghanistan: 569?
-229?
-819?
-151st?

 Click on any of the unit symbols to see information on unit personnel and operations